oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/create-cb1.png " ")

     c) The control break is now applied.
-Notice that the aggregation that you created in a previous step appears at the end of each control break.
+Notice that the aggregation you created in a previous step appears at the end of each control break.

     ![](images/run-ir6.png " ")

-10. Let's say, you want to highlight those rows with **Cost** value less than or equal to **500**.
-You add the highlighting to rows while continuing with the control break that you created in the previous step.
+10. Let's say you want to highlight those rows with **Cost** value less than or equal to **500**.
+You add the highlighting to rows while continuing with the control break you created in the previous step.

     a) Select **Actions** > **Format** > **Highlight**.